NCERT Solutions For Class 10 Science Chapter 11 Electricity

 Thus, the resistance of a wire is inversely proportional to its area of cross-section.

-Q.18.(e) Explain the following: Why are copper and aluminum wires usually employed for electricity transmission?
+Q.18.(e) Explain the following: Why are copper and aluminium wires usually employed for electricity transmission?

 Answer:

-Copper and aluminum wires are usually employed for electricity transmission because they have low resistivity and they are good conductors of electricity.
+Copper and aluminium wires are usually employed for electricity transmission because they have low resistivity and are good conductors of electricity.

 Class 10 Physics NCERT Chapter 11: Higher Order Thinking Skills (HOTS) Questions

-The NCERT Class 10 Physics Chapter 11 Electricity HOTS (Higher Order Thinking Skills) questions aim at challenging high-order conceptual insight in topics such as ohm law, series and parallel circuits, and power consumption.
-These complicated questions lead to increased analytical thinking and problem solving abilities, which also helps the students in all types of competitive exams.
+The NCERT Class 10 Physics Chapter 11 Electricity HOTS (Higher Order Thinking Skills) questions aim at challenging high-order conceptual insight in topics such as Ohm's Law, series and parallel circuits, and power consumption.
+These complicated questions lead to increased analytical thinking and problem-solving abilities, which also help the students in all types of competitive exams.

 Q1: